Unlike with eczema, which very often improves with exposure to sunshine, rosacea can get worse in the summer, and is also aggravated by sun damage.

 TREAT YOUR ROSACEA HOLISTICALLY

-Remember your whole body needs care in order to look after your skin, so find ways to calm down as you cool down:
+Remember your whole body needs care in order to look after your skin, so find ways to calm down as you cool down.
+Stress is a major trigger for rosacea flares, but what works for one person might not suit another: the most important thing is doing what YOU find helpful.

-- daily meditation, yoga or walks in the park
+- try daily meditation, yoga or walks in the park to de-stress

 - eat omega-rich berries and fish